vedantchavan004/vedantchavan004/README.md

 # About Me:
-- I am currently working on: Developing custom AI models and AI pipelines.<br>- I am looking to collaborate on: Projects involving computer vision, MLOps pipelines, or real-world AI applications.<br>- I am looking for help with: Advancing my expertise in cloud-based AI deployments and exploring generative AI for automation.<br>- I am currently learning: Advanced Machine Learning, Azure and improving my German language skills.<br>-Ask me about: My experiences in deploying ML models with MLOps.
+🔧 Currently working on: Building custom AI models and end-to-end ML pipelines for real-world applications.

+🤝 Open to collaboration on: Computer vision projects, MLOps infrastructure, and applied AI systems.

+🧠 Looking to grow in: Cloud-based AI deployment (especially on Azure) and generative AI for workflow automation.

+📚 Currently learning: Advanced machine learning concepts, Azure cloud services, and improving my German (B1 level).

+💬 Ask me about: Deploying machine learning models using MLOps best practices and real-time inference strategies.

 ## 🌐 Socials: